 Fine and Fee Schedule

-- Laptops: $1 per day fine.
-Replacement fee- Retail cost
+- All laptops and Library of Things items: $1 per day fine.
+Replacement fee: retail cost

-*Patrons cannot purchase replacement items for lost items
+*Patrons cannot purchase replacement items for lost item